Rules, Categories, and Prizes

 Guidelines and Judging Criteria for Coolest Crystal or Crystal Formation Submissions:

 - are not limited to 100 g of starting compound

 - will be judged based on creativity, aesthetic value

 Categories & Prizes

-Subject to availability, participants will be provided with a Competition T-shirt and the opportunity to win trophies and prizes in several categories.
+Subject to availability, participants will be provided with a Competition T-shirt and the opportunity to win prizes in several categories.

-Participants may enter crystals individually or as a team (2-5 team members).
+Participants may enter crystals individually for the following: